johnomage/ComputerVision/README.md

 # ComputerVision
 # Rajeev and Jose Portilla

-Learning Computer Vision with OpenCV using Python 3 and Jupyter Notebook.
+Learning Computer Vision with OpenCV using Python 3